 3. Artificial Intelligence (AI)

-Over 5 million Amazon Echos have been sold, meaning millions of households already have an AI device inside them, each of which is capable of understanding voice controls and interacting with the homeowner.
-Google has followed Amazon’s lead with Google Home, which has now launched and will bring another AI option for the home.
-Amazon Alexa, Facebook Messenger, Microsoft Skype and others are available or will be available soon, allowing users to conversationally chat with a bot much like they would with a human in order to book a flight, order a pizza, or request an Uber driver.
+Over 5 million Amazon Echos have been sold, meaning millions of households already have an AI device inside them.
+Each one is capable of understanding voice controls and interacting with the homeowner.
+Google has followed Amazon’s lead with Google Home, bringing another AI option for the home to market.
+Amazon Alexa, Facebook Messenger, Microsoft Skype and others are available—or will be available soon—allowing users to conversationally chat with a bot much like they would with a human in order to book a flight, order a pizza, or request an Uber driver.

-Smartech devices like the Nest, which learns your temperature behavior and adjusts temperatures according to your behavior, is already here.
+Smart tech devices are already here, such as Nest.
+The device learns your temperature behavior and adjusts temperatures accordingly.
 Driverless cars are another area in which AI is making a huge impact.
 Tesla already has Enhanced Autopilot which allows for full self-driving capability.
 CES has shown AI in devices from toothbrushes to ratchets to smoke detectors to windows/blinds and on and on.
 AI is just starting to emerge, and it will continue to adapt, evolve and grow into next year and beyond.
-It is surely going to be one of the technologies that will have the greatest impact in our lives over our lifetime.
+It is surely going to be one of the technologies that will have the greatest impact on humanity.

 4. Machine Learning Using Big Data

-“Big Data” has been a big topic of discussion over the last 5-6 years, and we are certainly in the middle of the Big Data era.
-Until now, the focus has been mainly on how to capture it, what to do with it, and how to use it.
-It was evident early on that it would be impossible for humans to manually parse the enormous data sets, which meant computers had to analyze them.
-Even then, the massive quantity of data means humans still have a difficult time understanding enough to properly test the range of hypotheses they may have.
-Thus, the necessity for machines to analyze data and eventually learn from it (i.e., machine learning) in order for it to provide meaning to humans became a necessity.
+“Big Data” has been concept for years, and we are certainly in the middle of the Big Data era.
+The focus has been how to capture it, what to do with it, and how to use it.
+We know it’s impossible for humans to manually parse enormous data sets.
+Thus, we require computers to analyze them.
+Still, the massive quantity of data means humans still have a difficult time.
+We can’t understand enough to properly test the range of hypotheses we have.
+Consequently, machines are necessary to digest the data and learn from it (i.e., machine learning).
+This may provide some meaning to humans.

 How does machine learning work?
-In simple terms, a bunch of computers are programmed to analyze some incredibly immense data sets, and they learn from it by analyzing it for correlations, relationships, patterns, etc. The intent is to be able to make reasonably accurate predictions about some future outcome related to what is gleaned from the data.
+In simple terms, a bunch of computers are programmed to analyze some incredibly immense data sets.
+Then they learn from it by analyzing it for correlations, relationships, patterns, and so on.
+The intent is to be able to make reasonably accurate predictions about some future outcome related to what is pulled from the data.
 This is essentially finding “gold” hidden within the information.

 Machine learning will continue to grow next year and beyond, and eventually it will affect almost every aspect of our lives.